gopine/diary/2024/July/July 22 (Mon).md

 Need to investigate browser compatibility and security implications.

 Successfully integrated WASM into a small prototype, the performance boost is undeniable.

+Ran into some issues with debugging WASM modules, but found some helpful tools online.